 Note.
 CIL = lower bounds for CIs.
 CIH = higher bounds of CIs.
-ANOVA etq-squared CIs convention is for 90% given the effect size is always positive.
+We report 90% CIs for ANOVA etq-squared given the effect size is always positive.

 Extension: Confidence

 We aimed to extend the replication by examining decision-making confidence.
 Confidence regarding a decision involving statistics may be considered as a measure of subjective numeracy or numeric self-efficacy, concerning how confident people are in their ability to understand numeric information and use mathematical concepts (Peters, 2020, p.5).
 We discuss two rationales for this extension.